pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

     }

-This concludes the class (constructs any missing accessor methods etc.), and could potentially be made automatic.
+This concludes the class (constructs any missing accessor methods etc.; the `_END_` could potentially be made optional by automatic action on the end of scope, I haven't investigated the details yet).

     PFLANZE::Node::constructors->import;